Cozy Peach Kitchen

 This honey garlic tofu is the perfect blend of sweet and savory flavors.
 Ready in less than 30 minutes, it's an easy way to jazz up simple meals and works great for meal prep.

-Honey garlic sauce is most commonly found on wings, but it's the perfect addition to tofu because the high sugar content of honey gives the tofu a crisp, golden exterior.
+Honey garlic sauce is most commonly found on wings, but it's the perfect addition to tofu because the sugar in honey gives the tofu a sticky and crispy, golden exterior.

 Jump to: